 Our Inclusion Commitment

-Inclusion at Aon can be defined as a sense of belonging, feeling respected, valued for who you are; the achievement of a work environment where all colleagues can do their best work, have fair and equal access to opportunities and resources, and can contribute fully to the organization’s success.
-It is the power to align and integrate Inclusion concepts and offerings into all areas of Aon that ultimately drive business, create opportunities, and serve our clients internally and externally.
+An inclusive culture is one where we all feel encouraged to bring our authentic selves to work…every day.
+Inclusion at Aon is characterized by a sense of belonging; where colleagues feel respected and valued for who they are.
+It’s the achievement of a work environment where everyone can do their best work, have fair and equal access to opportunities and resources, and can contribute fully to the firm's success.

 - Greg Case, President & CEO, Aon plc

-- Nichole Barnes Marshall, Global Head of Inclusion, Aon plc
+- Lashana Jackson, VP, Global Head of Talent Management & Inclusion, Aon plc

 Aon's supplier diversity program provides diverse and women-owned businesses with equal access to purchasing and sourcing opportunities.
 We advocate the development and growth of minority and women businesses by developing partnerships and providing educational opportunities that will help them meet our purchasing and service standards.
 Our dedication and commitment to supplier diversity benefits our suppliers, Aon, our business objectives, and our communities.